Dec 01, 2023

 Over here text=Hello is the POST request parameter.
 This behavior would be similar to HTML forms.

-You can also specify multiple HTTP methods in a single curl command.
-Do this by using –next option, like this:
+You can also specify multiple HTTP methods in a single cURL command.
+Do this by using –next option:

 curl –data “text=Hello” https://myDomain.com/firstPage.jsp --next https://myDomain.com/displayResult.jsp

 This contains a POST request followed by a GET request.

 Every HTTP request will have a user agent.
 This indicates the web browser details of the client.
 By default, a cURL request contains curl and the version number detailed by the user agent.
 Here’s a sample of the output:

 “GET / HTTP/1.1” 200 “_” ”curl/7/29/0”

 You can change this default user agent information using the below command: